 FAQs

-What is the most useful Cell?
+What is the most useful regenerative cell?

-How valuable are Cells?
+How valuable are regenerative cells?

-A Cell can be regarded as the body’s raw material.
+A regenerative cell can be regarded as the body’s raw material.
 It is from these cells that other specialized cells are generated.
 These specialized cells have their own function and ability.
 Cells are the very foundation of our existence.
 So, one can imagine just how valuable and beneficial they can be when it comes to giving patients suffering from neurological conditions like Parkinson’s, Erb’s Palsy, Multiple Sclerosis, etc. a new lease on life.

-What are the features of Cells?
+What are the features of regenerative cells?

-What is the future of Cells?
+What is the future of regenerative cells?

-What is the source of Cells?
+What is the source of regenerative cells?

 - Embryonic tissues